EPL GW-23 Best FPL Differentials

 Ownership - 3.5%

-The first midfielder on our list of differential targets for GW23 is Eberechi Eze, who bagged a brace against Sheffield United, making it three goals in his last two games.
+Another Eagle midfielder makes our list this week — Eberechi Eze bagged a brace against Sheffield United, making three goals in his last two games.

-Next he faces Brighton side that just shipped four to Luton Town.
+Next he faces a Brighton side that just shipped four to Luton Town.
 Against such a leaky defense, I expect Eze to come good once again.
-He’s one of the best differential midfielder picks out there right now.
+He’s one of the best differential midfield picks out there right now.

-Another Eagle makes our list of differential picks for GW-23.
-Michael Olise has been in ridiculous form recently; his numbers have been staggering.
-In his last five starts in the EPL, Olise has scored five goals and assisted three, racking up a total of 55 points that includes two double-digit hauls.

-In white-hot form and with a game against a porous Seagull defense up next on his agenda, Olise will surely be a popular transfer ahead of GW-23.
-Don’t expect his TSB to stay at 1.6% for very long.
+It’s worth noting that both Olise and Eze were withdrawn early last time out, but Eze brushed aside any concerns about serious injury to either man: “I’m OK, it was just a precaution, it should be fine.
+[Michael Olise] is also fine.
+He’s good.”

 ~